Credentialing & Enrollment Services

 - Incomplete CAQH profile at time of application

-- Expired documents (license, DEA, malpractice certificate) discovered during verification
+- Expired documents discovered during verification

 - Gaps in work history that require explanation letters

-- Malpractice history that requires additional documentation
+- Malpractice history requiring extensive documentation

 Credentialing for Specific Provider Types